lpiob/mta-billiard/README.md

 dimensions and interiors.
 Table rotation is not supported ATM.

 You should replace /resettable command with some kind of GUI.

 You should alter broadcastCaptionedEvent in interaction.lua to suit your server.

+You should consider extending this code and sharing back your changes.
+Main project repository is accessible at https://github.com/lpiob/mta-biliard

 Todo
 ----